-Ceph block storage is typically configured with 3x replicated pools and is currently not supported directly on erasure-coded pools.
-Ceph object storage is supported on either replicated or erasure-coded pools.
-Depending upon the performance needs and read/write mix of an object storage workload, an erasure-coded pool can provide an extremely cost effective solution while meeting performance requirements.
+For more information on Ceph architecture, see the Ceph documentation at docs.ceph.com/docs/master/ architecture/.
+Ceph block storage is typically configured with 3x-replicated pools and is currently not supported directly on erasure-coded pools.
+Ceph object storage is supported on both replicated and erasure-coded pools.
+Depending on the performance needs and read/write mix of an object storage workload, an erasure-coded pool can provide an extremely cost-effective solution that meets performance requirements.

 Figure 3 illustrates the relationships among Ceph storage pools, PGs, and OSDs for both replicated and erasure-coded pools.
-For more information on Ceph architecture, see the Ceph documentation at docs.ceph.com/docs/master/architecture/.

 Figure 3.
-Graphical representation of relationships among Ceph storage pools, PGs, and OSDs, for both replicated pools and erasure-coded pools.
+Graphical representation of relationships between Ceph storage pools, PGs, and OSDs, for replicated and erasure-coded pools.

-HARDWARE CONFIGURATION GUIDELINES
+INTEL HARDWARE CONFIGURATION GUIDELINES

-The sections that follow provide broad guidelines for the selection of both monitor nodes and OSD hosts.
+The sections that follow provide broad guidelines for the selection of monitor nodes and OSD hosts.
 Actual configuration of OSD servers can vary based on application and workload optimization.